If we don’t win, you don’t pay.

 - Design flaws: Poorly designed robots may have inherent flaws that compromise their safety and maneuverability.

-- Environmental factors: Weather conditions, poor lighting, obstructing landscapes, and other traffic can obscure the presence or movements of autonomous delivery robots leading to drone accident cases.
+- Environmental factors: Weather conditions, poor lighting, obstructing landscapes, and other traffic can obscure the presence or movements of autonomous delivery robots, leading to drone accident cases.

 - Inadequate response to changing conditions: Robots may struggle to respond quickly and effectively to sudden changes in traffic, obstacles, or pedestrian behavior to avoid a drone accident.

-- Lack of Flight Experience and Knowledge: Many drone users lack proper training and experience in operating drones, leading to most drone accidents.
+- Lack of Flight Experience and Knowledge: Many drone users lack proper training and experience operating drones, leading to most drone accidents.

 - Use of Wrong Drones by First-Time Users: Inexperienced users sometimes choose large and complex drones instead of starting with smaller, more manageable ones.